Virginia can serve as a model for other states looking to reform and modernize their regulatory regimes.

 Now, two years later, Governor Youngkin’s administration has achieved such extraordinary success that other states and reform-minded federal officials are sitting up and taking notice.
 A few developments over that period have been particularly noteworthy.

-First, ORM estimates that regulatory reductions will save Virginia citizens over $1.2 billion per year.
+On the regulatory reduction front, ORM estimates that changes to date are saving Virginia citizens over $1.2 billion per year.
 Virginia has taken an innovative approach to regulatory reduction.
-During past reform efforts in other states, state agencies received credit only for cutting words from their regulations.
-Virginia agencies can achieve credit towards the 25 percent reduction goal using that approach, but they can also get credit by reducing—but not eliminating—burdens.
+Virginia agencies can achieve credit towards the 25 percent reduction goal by cutting words, but they can also get credit by reducing—but not eliminating—burdens.
 For instance, when the Virginia Board for Barbers and Cosmetologists reduced cosmetologist training hours from 1500 to 1000, it received a 33 percent credit, multiplied by the associated requirements.

-Using this approach to reducing regulator burdens, Virginia agencies have achieved some mind-blowing savings.
+Using this approach to reducing regulatory burdens, Virginia agencies have achieved some mind-blowing savings.

 The Virginia Department of Housing and Community Development has cut over $24,000 from the cost of constructing a new house by eliminating needlessly expensive requirements from its 2021 building code.
 Multiplied by the projected annual number of new housing units, this will save $723 million per year.
 At a time when housing costs are spiraling and many coastal cities are moving in the opposite direction by piling on ever more restrictions, this will ensure that Virginia remains a top destination to live, work, and raise a family.